Nikolai Dmitriev (composer)

 Dmitriev was born in Moscow and attended a boarding school.
-He served in the judicial department and was a member of a court in Berdyansk.
+He studied piano with Alexandre Villoing.
+Dmitriev served in the judicial department and was a member of a court in Berdyansk.
 He studied composition and toured Russia, performing in various charity concerts at the same time, as a pianist and conductor (Vyatka, Taganrog, Mariupol, Kazan, Ryazan).
 Dmitriev's performing career began in the 1840s in Moscow.
-He settled in Kharkiv in 1857 and taught piano there to his students (among them Mykola Lysenko).
-Dmitriev left Kharkiv some time later, returning in 1861.
-He lived in Kazan in the early 1870s.
-He died in Taganrog.
+He lived in Kharkov from 1857, taught piano and flute, and opened a music salon there.
+He taught Mykola Lysenko in 1858.
+Dmitriev left Kharkov some time later, returning in 1861.
+He lived in Ryazan from 1863, Kazan from the 1870s, and Vyatka from 1874.
+He settled in Taganrog in 1885, where he died in 1893.

-His musical language was largely influenced by the Russian style and also other Romantic styles.
-The style of Mendelssohn can be seen in his Three Songs Without Words (Op.
-15).
+As a composer, Dmitriev's musical language was largely influenced by the Russian style and also other Romantic styles.
+His music is influenced by Mendelssohn, Chopin, and Glinka.
+Dmitriev's music is distinguished by its virtuosity and expressiveness.
 He was a composer of mazurkas.
-His works showcase virtuosity.
 Dmitriev also composed a symphony (unfinished), about 100 romances (55 published), and the popular trio In the Wild North.